CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

    ![Picture1](media/lab15-5.png)

-1. The demo in the *Try it* section shows what it would look like if you created a simple translation application with a user interface.
-In the case of the demo, as soon as you type in text, a request is made to the Translator service.
-How could you make this request?
-Check out the *Sample Code* tab.
-Here you see examples of code in different programming languages that could be used to make the request.
+1. The demo in the **Try it** section illustrates how a simple translation application with a **user interface** would function.
+In this demo, as soon as you enter text, a **request** is sent to the **Translator service**.
+How can you make this request?
+Explore the **Sample Code** tab, where you'll find **code examples** in various **programming languages** that demonstrate how to send the request.

    ![Picture1](media/lab15-6.png)

 1. Identify the lines in the code samples where you need to include your Translator service's **Key** and **Endpoint**.
-With your key and endpoint, you would be able to send a request to the Translator service and receive a response as you saw in the demo.
+Once you have your key and endpoint, you can use them to send a request to the Translator service and receive a response, as demonstrated in the demo.

-   ![Picture1](media/lab15-7.png)

 1. Navigate to the left-hand menu.
-Under *Resource Management*, select *Keys and Endpoint*.
+Under **Resource Management**, select **Keys and Endpoint**.
 If you were to build an application, you would find your key and endpoint here.

+   ![Picture1](media/lab15-7.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: